 The Chase Sapphire Preferred obviously comes with the larger sign-up bonus, but it does require a larger minimum spending requirement to meet.
 Still, 50,000 ($500 or $625 in travel) Ultimate Rewards points is a lot sexier than 12,500 points.

 Winner: Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred gives you 2x Ultimate Rewards points per $1 on dining and travel, and 1x on all other purchases.

-The Sapphire Preferred has a solid dining and travel bonus of 2x, but I prefer to earn 5x points.
+The Chase Sapphire Preferred has a solid dining and travel bonus of 2x, but I prefer to earn 5x points.
 The Freedom comes out on top for me, even if its 5% categories are rotating and have spending/earning limits.

 Winner: Chase Freedom®

 The Chase Sapphire Preferred® Card (CSP) waives its $95 annual fee for the first year.
 The CSP doesn’t charge foreign transaction fees, has chip & signature technology, primary CDW on car rentals, $10,000 trip insurance/cancelation coverage, and 24 hour access to dedicated customer service representatives.

 The Chase Sapphire Preferred and Freedom are both a part of the Visa Signature card family, which means you save on wine tastings, hotels, movies, and much more.
 Both cards also let you earn extra points for shopping through their specific shopping portals.